DmitryMyadzelets/remote-json/README.md

 ```

 ### Remote.[post, put, del, patch]
-These methods are equal to the `.get` method.
+The parameters for these methods are similar to the ones of the `.get` method.

 ## HTTP options
-The options are created or each method.
+The options are created for each method.
 For example:

 ```javascript
 var remote = require('json-remote').remote;